vyeluri/HPC-Data-Processing/README.md

 The main function takes two arguments textfilename.txt and key word to search through textfile and count no of occurrences.
 The for loop present in the code, to process large textfile (5GB in this case) by breaking it into smaller files (1GB min) and search through by adding all the words into a Vector<string> words.

-After sending the message to the slave nodes, each node is defined to do a certain job.
+Once the message has been sent to slave nodes, each node will process the textfile defined by the user commands.
 In this case access the vector<string> at a given index and count the occurrences of the key.

 Finally, send all the caluculated information to Master node and write to a file.